Polynomiality of surface braid and mapping class group representations: Background

 \subsection{Categorical framework for families of groups}

-We introduce here the categorical framework that is central to this paper to handle families of groups.
-A reader familiar with \cite{RWW} may skip this subsection.
+We introduce here the categorical framework that is central to this paper to deal with families of groups.

 \paragraph*{Preliminaries on categorical tools.} We refer to \cite{MacLane1} for a complete introduction to the notions of strict monoidal categories and modules over them.
 We generically denote a strict monoidal category by $(\cC,\natural,\zero)$, where $\cC$ is a category, $\natural$ is the monoidal product and $\zero$ is the monoidal unit.
 If it is braided, then its braiding is denoted by $b_{A,B}^{\cC} \colon A\natural B\overset{\sim}{\to}B\natural A$ for all objects $A$ and $B$ of $\cC$.
-A left-module $(\cM,\natural)$\footnote{Since all the left-module structures in this paper are induced from an associated monoidal structure (see \S\ref{ss:categories_examples}), we abuse notation here, using the same symbol for both.} over a (strict) monoidal category $(\cC,\natural,\zero)$ is a category $\cM$ with a functor $\natural\colon\cC\times\cM\to\cM$ that is unital and associative.
+A left-module $(\cM,\sharp)$ over a (strict) monoidal category $(\cC,\natural,\zero)$ is a category $\cM$ with a functor $\sharp\colon\cC\times\cM\to\cM$ that is unital and associative.
 For instance, a monoidal category $(\cC,\natural,\zero)$ is equipped with a (strict) left-module structure over itself, induced by its monoidal product.
+Each left-module structure $\sharp$ in this paper is defined from some underlying monoidal structure $\natural$ (see \S\ref{ss:categories_examples}), so we abuse notation by using the same symbol $\natural$ for $\sharp$.

 Considering the category of (small skeletal strict) braided monoidal groupoids $\mathfrak{BrG}$, there is always an arbitrary binary choice for the convention of the braiding.
 We may pass from one to the other by the following inversion of the braiding operator.
 Let $(-)\dv\colon\mathfrak{BrG}\to\mathfrak{BrG}$ be the endofunctor defined on each object $(\cG,\natural,\zero)$ by $(\cG,\natural,\zero)\dv=(\cG,\natural,\zero)$ as a monoidal groupoid but whose braiding is defined by the inverse of that of $(\cG,\natural,\zero)$, i.e.~$b^{\cG\dv}_{A,B}:=(b^{\cG}_{B,A})^{-1}$.